Marginal quenches and drives in Tomonaga-Luttinger liquids: Floquet drive

 As before, the result of our Floquet drive after $M$ cycles can be understood from the properties of the matrix in \eqref{Amat_nm}.
 More precisely,

 Note that the second term still contributes even if the above expression is evaluated with respect to the ground state $|\Omega\rangle$ of the theory with $K = K_1$.
 Indeed,

 where the vectors $ $ and $ $ were inserted to project the results to give the energies of right- and left-moving excitations.
-We recall the need to renormalize the above expressions unless an ultraviolet momentum cutoff is imposed on the interaction modulation, as discussed in Sec.~\ref{Sec:Quantum_quench:Energy_density:GS}.
+We recall the need to renormalize the above expressions, as discussed in Sec.~\ref{Sec:Quantum_quench:Energy_density:GS}, unless an ultraviolet cutoff is imposed on the interaction modulation.

 From the above, it is clear that we are interested in the eigenvalues $\lambda_{n-m, m}^{j}$ of $\mathsf{A}(n, m)$ in \eqref{Amat_nm} as well as those of $\sum_{j = 0}^{M-1} [\mathsf{A}(0, m)]^{j}$.
 As before, using standard properties for Kronecker products, $\lambda_{n-m, m}^{j}$ are given by \eqref{eigval_CotCmat_nm} and thus directly obtained from the eigenvalues of $\mathsf{C}(n)$.
 Setting $n = 0$, the eigenvalues of $\mathsf{A}(0, m)^M$ are